Udik/backbase-weather/README.md

 The app is complete of unit and e2e tests.
 It uses Webpack's proxy to proxy calls to OpenWeatherMap to avoid the CORS restriction issue.

-Libraries used: Angular 7, Angula Material, Fontawesome.
+Libraries used: Angular 7, Angular Material.

 ## Development server